Give Your Medicine Cabinet a Natural Makeover

 Laxatives and anti-diarrheal medications carry the risk of various side effects, and Yates said they should only be used under a doctor’s care.

 “If you’re constipated, you can use products that contain Sunfiber,” said Yates.
-“It’s water soluble, has no unpleasant taste or anything, and it dissolves clear, so it’s very easy to use — unlike some fiber products that can be problematic … it won’t aggravate, let’s say things like ulcerative colitis or Crohn’s.”
+“It’s water-soluble, has no unpleasant taste, and dissolves clear, so it’s very easy to use — unlike some fiber products that can be problematic … it won’t aggravate, let’s say things like ulcerative colitis or Crohn’s.”

 “You want probiotics that are room-temperature stable and that are easy to chew and swallow, particularly if you’re giving them to kids,” said Yates.

 Inflammation in the inner ear can be very painful, and young children may not always know how to communicate what is bothering them.

 Natural decongestants like Similasan Cough & Fever Relief or Cold & Sinus Relief contain homeopathic ingredients that can help heal ailments in the nose and throat area that may be contributing to inflammation or pain in the ear canals.
 Additionally, the company makes ear relief drops that can help relieve acute ear pain.